agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 23.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Memorize the CCC formula and what it represents.
+💡 CFA Exam Tip ✍️:Memorize the CCC formula and what it represents.
 The exam will likely ask you to interpret a company's CCC relative to its peers or its own history.
 Remember: Shorter is better.
 DOH↓ + DSO↓ - DPO↑ = Shorter CCC.

 </div>
 </div>